eacton/CAGEF/Lesson_2/Lesson_2.md

     - Which latrine depth has the greatest mean number of OTUs?
+      (remember the Country_LatrineNo_Depth site encoding)
     - Is there more Clostridia in Tanzania or Vietnam?
-    - Which site had the greatest number of bacteria?
+    - Which site had the greatest number of Taxa represented?

 To help us be able to answer these questions, we are going to learn how to manipulate our data.